 Are Blank Messages Annoying?
 The Etiquette of Invisible Text

-When you first discover how to use an invisible text generator, the urge is irresistible.
-You immediately copy a Zero Width Space, open a group chat, and spam twenty completely blank messages in a row.
+When you first discover how to use an invisible text generator, it can be tempting to copy a Zero Width Space, open a group chat, and send repeated blank-looking messages.

-It’s funny the first time.
-But in the world of digital communication, there is a fine line between a clever trick and obnoxious spam.
-If you are going to wield the power of hidden Unicode, you need to understand the etiquette that comes with it.
+It may feel funny the first time.
+But in digital communication, there is a fine line between harmless formatting and disruptive spam.
+If you use hidden Unicode, you need to understand the etiquette that comes with it.

 When you send an empty message on Discord or WhatsApp, you are triggering a push notification.
 You are forcing the recipient’s phone to vibrate, pulling their attention away from the real world, only to show them absolutely nothing.